LEGAL AND POLITICAL ADVOCACY

 Veterans with bad paper discharges are generally ineligible for most benefits from the VA--including housing assistance.
 The Department of Defense reports that Veterans are 50% more likely to become homeless when compared to Americans in general--one in every 168 Veterans.
 A major contributing factor is PTSD.

 The mission of NVCLR is threefold.
 First, we must educate the public with respect to the treatment of Veterans with less than honorable discharges and to work toward society’s acceptance of such Veterans.
 Second, we provide direct assistance to Veterans and their families who are suffering as a result of a less than honorable status by assisting in obtaining employment, medical and educational benefits, as well meals, clothing, transportation, and housing.
 Finally, NVCLR provides training and technical assistance to other nonprofit organizations who support Veterans.

 Studies show that servicemembers of color received disproportionate punishment within the military justice system—resembling inequities which have led to the disproportionate criminalization of people of color in the civilian criminal system.
 The impact of a less than honorable discharge can follow a servicemember for their whole life.

 NVCLR connects Veterans to a host of opportunities, such as vocational support, medical and educational benefits, as well as meals, clothing, transportation, and affordable housing.
+We are also assisting Veterans with filing Camp Lejeune claims for injuries sustained from drinking contaminated water at Camp Lejeune from 1953-1987.
 Currently, NVCLR wishes to construct an accessible, energy-efficient, multi-family unit for low-income Veterans with disabilities in the City of New Haven.
 Want to join me in making a difference?